Southfield School

 Education and Experience Requirements:

-• Bachelor’s Degree in English or Education
+• Bachelor’s Degree in Science or Education

-• Certification in Middle School English (4-8) or Secondary English (6-12)
+• Certification in Science (6-12)

 Benefits: